practicalli/blog-cryogen/content/md/posts/clojure-cli-tools-understanding-aliases.md

 `:exec-fn` specifies the fully qualified name of the function, using the `clojure -X` execution option flag .

 `:exec-args` specifies a hash-map of default key/value pairs passed to the `:exec-fn` function.
-The defaults can be overriden on the command line with respective key/value pairs.
+The defaults can be overridden on the command line with respective key/value pairs.

 Arguments can be nested within the `:exec-args` map, especially useful on projects with several component configurations (server, database, logging) and managed by a component system (i.e Integrant)